CausesBy Mayo Clinic Staff

-Heart failure can involve the left side, right side or both sides of your heart.
-Typically, heart failure begins with the left side — specifically the left ventricle, your heart's main pumping chamber.
+Heart failure can involve the left side (left ventricle), right side (right ventricle) or both sides of your heart.
+Generally, heart failure begins with the left side, specifically the left ventricle — your heart's main pumping chamber.

 |Type of heart failure